tomi-iwamoto/tomi-iwamoto/README.md

 ### Hi I'm Tomomi!

-I'm a frontend developer & web designer in Brooklyn, NY.
+I'm a UI/UX designer based in Brooklyn, NY.
-After a long search to discover my passion, I landed in the field of web development and design.
+After a long search to discover my passion, I landed in the field of UI, visual and web design.
-I absolutely love all things creative and coding is one of them.
 I'm a perpetual problem solver and life long learner.
 Nice to meet you!👋

 - 🌱 I’m currently learning ...
-Javascript
+UI principles and business
-- 🤔 I’m looking for help with ...
-Javascript!
+- 🤔 What I want to learn next? ...
+Animation!
 - 📫 How to reach me: ... tomoiwamoto21@gmail.com